romkatv/zsh4humans/README.md

 ### SSH

-When you connect to a remote host over SSH, your local Zsh For Humans environment gets teleported over to it.
+When you connect to a remote host over SSH, your local Zsh for Humans environment gets teleported over to it.
 The first login to a remote host may take some time.
 After that it's as fast as normal `ssh`.